sh0tra8/sh0tra8.github.com/index.md

 I live in Częstochowa (Poland).

-I learn Ruby & Ruby on Rails.
+I learn Ruby & Ruby on Rails and put into practice GTD method.

 <hr>